 His work has resulted in a change in the hardwood tree varieties grown, commercialisation of new species and development of hardwood plantations in new regions in Queensland, South Africa and Brazil.
 David currently focuses on plant breeding, disease tolerance, biomass and wood property assessment and characterisation of Corymbia species and hybrids (spotted gums), Eucalyptus cloeziana (Gympie messmate), Backhousia citriodora (Lemon myrtle), Khaya senegalensis (African mahogany), Pinus species, Santalum lanceolatum (Northern Sandalwood) and Zingiber officinale (Edible ginger).

 You can also stay in touch with David on:

 Across the projects David manages, the following has been achieved in the last 10 years.

-- Extensive taxa trials have been established and data collected and report on the optimal matching of species to sites, the climate of tomorrow and build baseline data for development of process based physiological models of tree growth for the tropics and subtropics
+- Extensive trials have been established and data collected and report on the optimal matching of species to sites, the climate of tomorrow and build baseline data for development of process based physiological models of tree growth for the tropics and subtropics

 Recent research grants

 |Project name||Investigators||Funding body||Year||Focus|

 |Improving ginger, to future proof the industry against major pest and diseases||David Lee – Chief Investigator and Sharon Hamill (DAF)||AgriFutures||2020-2023||Screening and genetic improvement of edible ginger (Zingiber officinale) for the Australian industry.|

 |Integrated biomass residue management in Sandalwood Plantations||David Lee – Chief Investigator, Michael Berry (USC) and Ken Robson (QUINTIS)||IEA Bioenergy – Task 43||2020-2021||Evaluate host plant biomass production in sandalwood plantations for potential bio-energy production.|